mauroccm/imgAnalysis/README.md

 ![](./figures/channelSelectFigure.png)

 #### imgProcessor
-apply processing filter to the image.
+This macro apply processing filter to the image.
 Each version adds a different processing step.
 The current version is v0.16.
 We used the increase of the signal-to-noise ratio ([SNR](https://en.wikipedia.org/wiki/Signal-to-noise_ratio)) between the raw and processed images as selection criterion for processing steps.

 ![](./figures/imgProcessorFigure.png)

 #### Count Cells
-his script counts the number of cells (particles) in the image.
+This script counts the number of cells (particles) in the image.
 It opens the preprocessed 8-bit image, binarize with minimum cross-entropy thresholding model (Li's model) and count the number of particles.

 ![](./figures/CountCellsFigure.png)